Silvana Imam: Early life

-Imam's mother is from Lithuania and of Samogitian descent, while her father is of Syrian descent.
+Imam was born in Plungė, Lithuania.
+Imam's mother is from the Samogitian region of Lithuania, while her father is of Syrian descent.
 She grew up in Plungė, Lithuania, and Stockholm.
-Imam has an academic background and has studied English and psychology at the University of Stockholm.
-Imam is openly lesbian and in a relationship with singer Beatrice Eli.
-She is a member of the hiphop collective RMH.
-RMH consists of rappers Erik "Eboi" Lundin and Cherrie.
+Imam studied English and psychology at Stockholm University.
+She is openly lesbian and was in a relationship with singer Beatrice Eli.
+She is a member of the hiphop collective RMH, consisting of rappers Erik "Eboi" Lundin and Cherrie.

 Career

 In 2012, she was nominated for Newcomer of the Year at Kingsizegalan, and in May 2013, she released her debut album called Rekviem for the record label Playground Music.
 In May 2014, she released the EP När du ser mig • Se dig, and, after that went on her Jag ser dig tour in Sweden during the summer of 2014.